Endless Cookie: Release

 Endless Cookie premiered at the 2025 Sundance Film Festival as part of the World Cinema Documentary Competition on 25 January.
 At the Hot Docs Canadian International Documentary Festival it received the $50,000 prize from the Rogers Audience Award, and it was the opening film at the imagineNATIVE Film and Media Arts Festival.
 It was available online from 30 January to 2 February.

-MAGNIFY was the sales agent for the global distribution rights.
-It was released in Canada on 13 June.
+MAGNIFY was the sales agent for the global distribution rights and sold the theatrical distribution rights for the United States to Obscured Releasing.
+In Canada, it was released on 13 June 2025, and Obscured Releasing released the film in the United States on 5 December.